StrykerDG/StrykerDG.FarmForge/StrykerDG.FarmForge.Documentation/docs/farmforge/roadmap.md

     - [x] Log observations, actions, and inputs for each crop you plant
     - [x] Tie crops to a specific location

-- January 2021: Release 1
-    - [x] Crop Tracking
-    - [ ] Inventory Tracking
+- November 2020: Inventory Management
+    - [x] Keep track of current inventory
-    - [x] Ability to add users
+    - [x] Add to inventory when harvesting a crop
+    - [x] Group inventory by units

+- January 2021: Order Managmenet
-    - [ ] Installation and Setup Documentation
+    - [ ] Keep track of customers and orders
+    - [ ] Specify prices for items

-- June 2021: Release 2
+- March 2021: IoT Device Management
     - [ ] Ability to connect and view IoT devices
     - [ ] 2-3 Pre-built Devices

+- : Release 1
+    - [x] Crop management
+    - [x] Inventory management
+    - [ ] Order management
+    - [ ] IoT Device management
+    - [ ] Installation and setup documentation